folio-org/stripes-acq-components/lib/utils/CQLBuilder/README.md

   .and() // optional, will be added automatically .contains('subject', 'fantasy')
   .build();
-// language == "eng" AND subject all "fantasy"
+// language=="eng" AND subject all "fantasy"
 ```

 ### Condition Grouping